AlmaLinux/almalinux.org/content/blog/new-community-engagement-format.md

-#### Title: Introducing a New Community Engagement Format for AlmaLinux: Let Your Voice Be Heard!
+# Introducing a New Community Engagement Format for AlmaLinux: Let Your Voice Be Heard!

 Hello AlmaLinux Community,